What The Heck Is Kuchen?

 Kuchen means "cake" and this one is delicious!
 Learn the origins of this traditional German dessert and how to make it!

-Kuchen (pronounced “koo-ken”) is the German word for “cake,” but a real kuchen is so much more than that!
+Kuchen (pronounced “koo-ken”) is the German word for “cake,” but a real kuchen is so much more than that.
 Traditional kuchen is like a delicious mash-up of cake and pie, topped with creamy custard.
-This dessert is very popular in Germany, and you’ll find that many communities in the United States carry on the tradition of cooking kuchens.
-In fact, kuchen is the official state dessert of South Dakota.
-So where did it come from?
-And how do you make it?
-Read on!
+This dessert is very popular in Germany, and you will find that many communities in the United States carry on the tradition of baking kuchens.
+Kuchen is the official state dessert of South Dakota.
+So where did it come from, and how do you make it?
+Read on.
+The Britannica entry on German cuisine places kuchen at the heart of the country’s baking culture.

 The Origins of Kuchen

-It’s unclear exactly how long custard-topped kuchens have been around.
-However, we do know that kuchen is part of a 400-year-old “Kaffee and Kuchen” (or Coffee and Cake) tradition.
-This tradition is much like teatime in Great Britain – on Sundays, between 3:00 and 5:00 p.m., many Germans gather with friends and family to enjoy cakes, kuchens, and other confections, over a hot cup of coffee or tea.
+It is unclear exactly how long custard-topped kuchens have been around.
+We do know that kuchen is part of a 400-year-old “Kaffee und Kuchen” (coffee and cake) tradition.
+Much like teatime in Great Britain, on Sundays between 3:00 and 5:00 p.m., many Germans gather with friends and family to enjoy cakes, kuchens, and other sweets over a hot cup of coffee or tea.
+In South Dakota, the dessert was preserved in living memory by Germans-from-Russia who settled the Dakotas in the 1880s and brought their grandmother’s recipes with them.

 How Kuchen Differs From Cake

-You might think that cake is cake, no matter where in the world you happen to be eating it, but that just isn’t so!
-German cakes are quite a bit different from those we’re familiar with in the United States.
+You might think that cake is cake, no matter where in the world you happen to be eating it, but that just is not so.
+German cakes are quite a bit different from those we are familiar with in the United States.
 In fact, German Chocolate Cake is actually an American invention, first made by a Texas woman in 1957, and named for a chocolatier by the name of Samuel German.

-In general, true German cakes tend to have much less sugar and a bit more butter or shortening than the cakes we’re most familiar with.
-That’s why you’ll quite often see German deserts topped with fruit, streusel or whipped topping.
-When you eat a traditional kuchen, you’ll notice that the dough itself isn’t particularly sweet.
-Rather, it’s more like plain pastry dough – sometimes with extras like oats for more flavor and texture, or yeast to make it a bit puffier.
+In general, true German cakes tend to have much less sugar and a bit more butter or shortening than the cakes we are most familiar with.
+That is why you will quite often see German desserts topped with fruit, streusel, or whipped topping.
+When you eat a traditional kuchen, you will notice the dough itself is not particularly sweet.
+It is more like plain pastry dough, sometimes with extras like oats for more flavor and texture, or yeast to make it a bit puffier.

 When it comes to kuchen toppings, anything goes.
-Peaches are among the most popular topping, but historically, kuchens were made with whatever fruit was abundant at the time.
-You’ll find recipes that include apples, plums, apricots, berries, figs and more.
-Custard is an optional topping – most recipes include it, but not all.
-Like the dough, you’ll find that the custard is simple and unsweetened, made with only egg yolks and cream or milk.
+Peaches are among the most popular, but historically, kuchens were made with whatever fruit was abundant at the time.
+You will find recipes that include apples, plums, apricots, berries, figs, and more.
+Custard is an optional topping; most recipes include it, but not all.
+Like the dough, the custard is simple and unsweetened, made with only egg yolks and cream or milk.

 Peach Custard Kuchen